MotherTongues/mothertongues-blog/_drafts/2020-09-08-g2p-background.md

 TODO:
     - Make this more awesome.
 Get people stoked.

-This blog post describes the background context for a software tool called `g2p`. `g2p` is a tool for systematically converting certain characters[^1] into other ones.
-Common use cases include converting between a [writing system and the phonetic alphabet](#use-case-1-getting-the-pronunciation-from-a-words-spelling), between two [writing systems for the same language](#use-case-2-a-language-with-multiple-writing-systems), or between a legacy ['font-hacked' writing system and its current Unicode-supported version](#use-case-3-converting-from-legacy-writing-systems).
+This is the first blog post in a series about a software tool called `g2p`.
+This post describes some of the background context for *why* `g2p` was created, and subsequent posts will go into more detail about how to use `g2p`. `g2p` is a tool for systematically converting certain characters[^1] into other ones.
+Common use cases include [getting the pronunciation from a word's spelling](#use-case-1-getting-the-pronunciation-from-a-words-spelling), as well as [converting text for a language with multiple writing systems](#use-case-2-a-language-with-multiple-writing-systems), and [converting text from legacy writing systems](#use-case-3-converting-from-legacy-writing-systems).

 # Who is involved with this project?